j6villanueva/cse15l-lab-reports/LabReport4-Vim.md

 # Lab Report 4 - Vim
 # Change main method to allow the second command line argument to be used for the path to search

+Key Sequence to change main method:
 `/techn<Enter>nce<esc>hhxxxxxiargs[1]<esc>:wq`

+1. First use vim DocSearchServer.java in order to get into the DocSearchServer.java file.
+2.
  ![Step1](Lab4-img/Lab4.1.png)
  ![Step1.1](Lab4-img/Lab4.1.1.png)
  - `/techn` searches for occurrences of /techn